E. Marinella

-E. Marinella is an Italian maker of luxury accessories, known for its silk products such as neckties founded by Eugenio Marinella in 1914 in Naples in a small shop of just 20 square meters.
+E. Marinella is an Italian maker of luxury accessories, best known for its handmade silk neckties.
+Founded by Eugenio Marinella in 1914 in a shop of twenty square metres on the seafront of Naples, the company is regarded as one of the historic names of Made in Italy craftsmanship and of the Neapolitan tailoring tradition.
+It has remained a family business for four generations: it is currently run by the founder's grandson, Maurizio Marinella, and his son, Alessandro Marinella.

-The brand has standalone stores in Naples, Milan, Rome, London, Turin and Tokyo.
-The brand is also sold in New York at the Bergdorf Goodman Building.

-Each tie is handmade and unique.
-Today, the company is run by Eugenio's grandson, Maurizio Marinella, and his son, Alessandro Marinella.